jlaswell/compote/README.md

 First things first; compote is not designed as a replacement for [composer](https://github.com/composer/composer) but as a compliment for specific use-cases.
 (While you're here, why not consider heading over there and supporting?)

+comopte is designed as a subset implementation of composer commands.
+Currently, it can install locked dependencies and show locked dependencies for a project.

 If you don't have one of the following use-cases, then composer will continue to serve you well.
 This project is still very much a work-in-progress, but it works well enough for my use-cases at this point.
 Expect things to change a lot moving towards v1.

 You might consider compote in favor of composer when trying to speed-up CI pipelines and automated workflows or when working within a memory constrained environment.